Keyboard shortcuts

 TraitSignature

-CuSrcTaskprocess(&mut self, clock, output)
+CuSrcTaskprocess(&mut self, ctx, output)

-CuTaskprocess(&mut self, clock, input, output)
+CuTaskprocess(&mut self, ctx, input, output)

-CuSinkTaskprocess(&mut self, clock, input)
+CuSinkTaskprocess(&mut self, ctx, input)

 In our simple example, the source ignores most parameters and just writes a value: